Jaspann/Eventified/README.md

 # Eventified
 An Android event planner for clubs and their members in universities and other organizations.
-Currently under early development and not intended for use.
+Abandoned durring early development and not intended for use.
 Made by William Parker and Francis Lapointe for our CS203 Software Engineering class.

-Note: links to our external server may be down to prevent spam and unwanted requests durring development. for inquiries, please contact william.parker3@snhu.edu
+Note: links to our external server is now down. for inquiries, please contact william.parker3@snhu.edu

 [<img src="Screenshots/homescreen.png" width=160>](Screenshots/homescreen.png)